How to make your dorm room feel like your smart home | CNN Underscored

 Echo Dot (4th Generation) ($34.99, originally $49.99; amazon.com)

-This small orb-like speaker does it all without taking up too much space in your room.
-You’ll get the full power of Alexa, a pretty powerful speaker and you can choose from three different colors to coordinate with your dorm aesthetic.
-The 4th Gen Echo is even our top pick for best smart speaker.
+This small orblike speaker does it all without taking up too much space in your room.
+You’ll get the full power of Alexa and a pretty powerful speaker, and you can choose from three different colors to coordinate with your dorm aesthetic.
+The fourth-gen Echo is even our top pick for best smart speaker.

 Nest Mini ($34.99; bestbuy.com)